Surviving the Holidays as a Single Person

 As singles, we tend to overbook ourselves to the point of exhaustion.
 Make sure you don’t do this this holiday season, but give yourself plenty of downtime to relax and rest.
 Fatigue can lead to negative thought patterns.

-Don’t spend all your holiday time with family members and other couples, but split the time to be with your single friends as well.
+Don’t spend all your holiday time with family members and other couples, but split the time with your single friends as well.
 This will help you keep a more positive perspective while enjoying everybody’s company

-Overall, however, if you choose to celebrate the Christmas or New Year Holidays, remember to be safe, trust in God’s promises for your future (Jeremiah 29:11) and have fun!
+Overall, however, if you choose to celebrate the Christmas or New Year Holidays, remember to be safe, trust in God’s promises for your future (Jeremiah 29:11), and have fun!
 Happy Holidays!

 Surviving the holidays alone as a single Christian is not only possible but can be a season of personal growth and spiritual enrichment.
 By embracing gratitude, creating meaningful traditions, staying active in your church community, reaching out to others, practicing self-care, and deepening your faith, you can find joy and purpose during this special time of the year.
 Remember that you are not alone, and God’s love and presence are with you every step of the way.